nbatterham/sfpowerscripts/README.md

  -  Validate a Unlocked package for metadata coverage
  -   Install all the dependencies of an unlocked package

 The extension is designed with tasks which are granular,  which means all the above tasks has to be orchestrated in a valid order required to reach the required objective.
 This allows one to utilise other commands or extensions between the tasks and be highly effective.
-Sample orchestration pipelines will be published shortly in the repo.
+Sample orchestration pipelines are available in the Sample Pipelines Folder.
+Import these pipelines (in JSON Format) to your Azure  Pipelines instance , set the variables and other parameters and you will be ready to utilize a highly customizable pipeline in the shortest time.

 For eg: a Pull Request validation for an unlocked package  should feature the tasks in this order